laurennoell/Lariat-Crafting/README.md

 The reason you want to socket the same *type* of gem is because it will choose from one of the socketed gems in your neck and give you secondary stats based on that.
 Multiple procs cannot happen independently of one another so it will probably always be better if they are the same type of gems.

+### Rank 3 Illimited Diamond is too expensive, can I craft with rank 2 instead?

+You can except Daranorr can't gaurantee the same level for your neck (so won't be rank 4).
+This is *okay* since at the end of the day, you can recraft your neck.
+Recrafting works like this:

+            1. Go back to the same chick where you can play crafting orders.
+On the top left, there is a button: "Place Recrafting Order".
+            2. You do not need new reagents except the shimmering clasp and elemental harmony (cheap), it saves the rest from your last craft including the missive, illimited diamond, your infusion of choice and spark of ingenuity.
+You CAN change the missive or infusion if you want to do so.
+            3. Everytime you recraft, the chance for getting a higher rank increases but is not guaranteed even if the crafter has the necessary skill to do so.

+If you originally used rank 2 illimited diamond but put in rank 3 of everything else, I believe it will take on average 2-3 recrafts to get rank 4 of your neck.
+This may be *cheaper* depending on the price of rank 3 illimited diamond.
+As of me writing this (12/21/2022), rank 3 illimited diamond is
+40,000 gold which means even if you pay daranorr the 10k fee everytime for your recraft, you should still come out ahead gold wise.
+It is a little more work however and you'll need to wait a little longer to get your neck.